 In terms of styling, the TK1200 doesn’t look particularly revolutionary but it’s a very good-looking lid all the same with an understated black, grey, and red colour scheme.
 However, there are two things that make it stand out from the crowd immediately.
 At 1,512g, the TK1200 is one of the lightest helmets on test thanks to a full carbon fibre shell, and at £638.39, it is also the most expensive.

 As you’d expect from a helmet at this price point, the fit and finish is very good.
 There are no unwelcome rattles and the chin bar locks into place with a reassuringly crisp click in both the up and down positions, although you do need to exert some force to pull it down.
 Keep in mind the helmet isn’t dual homologated which means it wasn’t designed to ridden with the chin bar raised.

-Inside, the moisture wicking, removable inner padding is comfortable but there is less of it compared to other helmets on test, in part because there is no inner padding around the ears.
+Inside, the moisture-wicking, removable inner padding is comfortable but there is less of it compared to other helmets on test, in part because there is no inner padding around the ears.
 I enjoyed the airy feeling it gave, although it did contribute to the helmet being a little noisy at motorway speeds.

-Despite this, the TK1200 is a pleasure to wear thanks to its light weight and excellent balance.
+Despite this, the TK1200 is a pleasure to wear thanks to its lightweight and excellent balance.
 Motorcycling is a liberating experience but wearing a helmet as light as the TK1200 made it even more so.

 Another standout feature is the Transitions visor which adapts to changing light conditions, negating the need for a drop-down sun shield.
 It’s clever stuff and worked superbly the majority of the time, including at night, although the world did appear slightly darker than I would have liked on cloudy days.
-Klim also include a Pinlock in the box.
+Klim also includes a Pinlock in the box.
 JO

 In a line: Quality and innovation combine in a lightweight but expensive lid.